Flipboard/FLAnimatedImage/README.md

 - Investigate whether `FLAnimatedImage` should become a `UIImage` subclass
 - `UIScrollView` support
 - Smarter buffering
-- Bring demo app to iOS 5 and iPhone
+- Bring demo app to iOS 5

 This has shipped to many people and since mid 2013 we made many tweaks.
 But it's a version 1.0, so please come with your questions, issues and pull requests.